-The latter arrest is perhaps the most troubling, or at least the most surprising--after all, it's no big shocker to learn that a Stone or the dude kicked out of GNR for an alleged heroin habit was caught in an unsober state, but it's a bit more unusual to learn the same about a guy from BNL, whose latest project is a CHILDREN'S ALBUM.
+The latter arrest is perhaps the most troubling, or at least the most surprising--after all, it's no big shocker to learn that a Stone or the dude kicked out of GNR for an alleged heroin habit was caught in an unsober state,

 As a result, Barenaked Ladies have pulled out of the "Disney Music Block Party" charity concert taking place in Long Island next month.
 Maybe BNL's old hit "If I Had A Million Dollars" should now be retitled "If I Had A Million Dollars (I'd Hire The Best Lawyer In Town)."
 Perhaps Mark Vincent Kaplan is available now?

 One other pop star who's dealt with both drug and custody battles in her past is Whitney Houston...but according to a recent celebrity sighting, she's looking healthy and happy these days.
 Whitney and her daughter Bobbi Kristina were spotted on a New York-to-Los Angeles flight this week, gleefully eating Ben & Jerry's ice cream (we're not sure if it was B&J's new Elton John-themed flavor, Goodbye Yellow Brickle Road), gracing their fellow passengers with an impromptu concert as they sang along to a hit Ne-Yo song, and "looking fab" according to one source.
-Whit is currently in the studio working on her much-anticipated post-divorce album, and it sounds like Whitney could give Britney a few pointers on how to successfully stage a comeback.
+Whit is currently in the studio working on her much-anticipated post-divorce album,

 But one former pop power who probably won't be making a comeback any time soon is ex-Backstreet Boys/*NSYNC Svengali Lou Pearlman.
 For Lou, it's not comeback time--it's payback time.
 See, the boy band promoter is currently serving a 25-year prison sentence on a fraud conviction, and this week U.S. District Judge G. Kendall Sharpe ordered him to repay a whopping $300 million swindled from his victims of his long-running Ponzi scheme.
 We're not sure just how Lou is supposed to come up with $300 million when the boy bands he still manages, like US5, aren't exactly at the multiplatinum level of his former pet projects like BSB, and jobs in federal prison tend to pay between 12 cents and $1.15 an hour.
 Lou does have some incentive, though: For each $1 million he repays, he'll get one month shaved off his prison sentence.
 However, an irritated judge Sharpe told prosecutors this week, "Since the time of the sentencing, all you've gotten from the defendant is the smirk on [Lou's] face."
-So Pearlman's many victims probably shouldn't expect a check in the mail any time soon.

 And thus concludes another confusing and bemusing week in music news.
 Come back next Friday for more headspinning headlines, and until then...goodnight, and good music.